-Beer 101 is a short workshop conducted by Dr. Gump in an easy and informative manner.
-Dr. Gump will briefly cover beer history, beer making, and lastly beer tasting.
+Beer 101 is a short workshop conducted by the team from BREW FIU in an easy and informative manner.
+The team will briefly cover beer history, beer making, and lastly beer tasting.
 This clinic is 20 minutes long and will be conducted 4 times throughout the day at Grovetoberfest.
 Seating is limited.

-Here is a glimpse into what Dr. Gump will be teaching.
+Here is a glimpse into what will be taught.

 THE 5 S’s OF BEER